UirapuruDende/Calendar/README.md

 Rules:
  - Event has Occurrences
  - There's one Occurrence of Event per day
+ - Occurrence of an event can be only removed or changed starting hour and duration
  - Occurrence can't overlap on more than 1 day
  - There could be many Events in Calendar
  - Event can be of Single or Weekly type
+ - If event is of weekly type it needs to have at least one repetition a week